GMdSilva/FastConformation/docs/cli_scripts/Predictions_Usage.rst

 - **--save_all** (bool):

-  A flag to save all results.
-If not set, only the most relevant results will be saved.
+  Outputs a pickled files of all the output.

 - **--platform** (str):